 The Olsson Ruby story

-Anders is a research engineer at Uppsala University working on neutron particle experiments.
+Anders used to be a research engineer at Uppsala University working on neutron particle experiments.

 Anders invented The Olsson Ruby to be able to print neutron absorbing mounts and fixtures out of a mix of a thermoplastic and the extremely hard ceramic boron carbide.